 So, I tried Calvary Chapel for sometime, and even started getting involved in volunteering for one of their 'ministries'.
 There were some significant outward differences between calvary chapel and the first baptist organization of Fort Lauderdale, like the open and effusive materialism of the FB organization.
 But as the months went on at calvary chapel, I did start to sense the deeper similarities, although I could not articulate them at that time.
 Calvary Chapel's "Pastor" Bob was certainly adored no less than OS Hawkins at FB.
 And the people's lives were essentially the same.
 At CC, it was primarily different music representing a younger generation of Americans, and the other life-style differences between the less materialistic younger people at Calvary, and the more 'business success' life-style of the people at the FB organization.

 So, back in New York, I struggled to try to follow Jesus and at the same time be a dad for my children in difficult circumstances.
 My wife became increasingly hostile towards my faith and eventually sued for divorce and custody of my children.
 While she hated me for my faith most of all, she was clever and used my discipline practices to take my children completely away from me without my even being able to say good-bye.
 Nor was I subsequently allowed to communicate with them.
 She was an assistant district attorney and used that power and influence - along with a great number of lies and perverted half truths - to force me away from my children.
 Her use of the legal system, along with her lies to my children, were very 'effective' in doing her will of forcing me away from our children.
 This was a great time of testing for me, for I love my children greatly.
-So I fought in the wicked legal system for access to my children, while I sought comfort and fellowship in the dead religious organizations in the New York metro area.
-Both of these endeavors were not the will of the Father, and so it was a difficult time of God breaking my will and revealing Himself and His Way to me.
+So I fought in the corrupt legal system for access to my children, while I sought comfort and fellowship in the dead religious organizations in the New York metro area.
+Both of these endeavors were not the will of the Father, and so it was a difficult time for me as I thought I was doing what God wanted and was wrongly expecting Him to 'blesss' my efforts.

-Eventually, I heard the Lord’s voice to give up on trying to get my children back, as He graciously promised me that He would bring them back in His time and in His way.
-So, I was finally able to release them into His care.
-During this time, I also found that Jesus was not found in the religious organizations that people call ‘churches’.
+Eventually, I gave up on trying to get my children back, as I came to understand I was fighting in the wrong arena.
+So, I was finally able to release my children and trust in God to take care of things.
+During this time, I also found that Jesus was not found in the religious organizations that people call 'churches'.
 Time after time I either left, or was asked to leave, the religious organizations when I would start to question their traditions and practices as not being what the bible taught.
 They all said their practices were based on the bible, and yet I found that was not true.
 At this time in my life, I could not separate Jesus from the bible, because christianity teaches that the bible is the Word of God, not Jesus who in fact IS the Word of God.
 And so, I would find the bible saying one thing, and the christians practicing things against what the bible said.

 For example, christianity makes very much of their meeting at what they call 'the church' (in reality, just building made of wood or stone).
 Since most christians believe that this Sunday meeting is perhaps the most important practice of their being christians; and they say the bible teaches that they ought to meet in this 'church'; then one should conclude that if the bible teaches about what a meeting should consist of, that the christians would be eager to follow that.
 Yet this is not so.
 Paul gives very clear instructions in 1 Cor.
 14:26ff (which they say is the Word of God) on how a meeting of the christians should be, and yet I have not found one organization that takes those teachings seriously enough to carefully follow them during their main weekly meeting.
 The primary reason for that is because the teachings of 1 Cor.
 14 don't allow for the meeting to be dominated by one person (let alone a 'professional clergyman), which is the way of the typical American christian religious organization.